 Dental paresthesia is a post-operative complication that may occur in rarest of rare scenario during a wisdom tooth removal procedure.
 The damage that occurs to the nerves in the dental area is hence referred to as dental paresthesia.
 The nature of the damage to the nerve is most probably the nerve getting bruised, stretched, irritated or squeezed.
 The nerves getting completely severed is indeed a very rare event.

 Sometimes it can so happen when the wisdom tooth itself impacts the nerve.
 The wisdom tooth lying on the nerve canal or sometimes lying inside the nerve canal can cause damage to the nerve resulting in dental paresthesia.
-Though the event of wisdom tooth touching the nerve to cause pain is rampant, the event of impacted wisdom teeth causing paresthesia per se is a rarely reported event.
+Though the event of wisdom tooth touching the nerve to cause pain is rampant, the event of impacted wisdom teeth causing paresthesia per se is a rare event.

 Dental Paresthesia due to any kind of Growth which is displacing or pressuring the nerve